-CIST 2611 - Implementing Internet / Intranet Firewalls (4)
+CIST 2611 - Network Defense and Countermeasures (4)

 Students will learn how to plan, design, install and configure firewalls that will allow key services while maintaining security.
-This will include protecting the Internal IP services, configuring a firewall for remote access and managing a firewall.
+This will include protecting the Internal IP services, configuring a firewall for remote access, managing a firewall, and detecting and preventing network intrusions.